 Speak to any witnesses of the accident.

 If possible, get their contact information, including email address and phone number so that they can provide a statement later on.

 File an accident report with the manager or whoever is in charge of the premises.

 He or she will document your version of what happened.

-Call Jason Stone Injury Lawyers’s Premises Liability Attorneys
+Call Jason Stone Injury Lawyer’s Massachusetts Premises Liability Attorneys